thethoughtfulmillennial/thethoughtfulmillennial.github.io/_posts/2019-08-22-dear-bolivia.md

 I hope the best for you and I am sure that one day, these useless politicians will be gone and our world will be a better place.
 I will do my best for you.

 Yours,

 John

 ---

-For international donations, please go to www.waterthruskin.com/aid-bolivia
+For international donations, please go [here](https://www.waterthruskin.com/aid-bolivia)

 For spreading awareness use #SOSBolivia